- 1 Top 7 Best RV Solar Panels Compared

 How Do I Determine Solar Power Requirements?

+When solar panels are operating, they convert the sun's radiance into electrical energy, which is measured in kilowatt hours.
 As stated previously, a 100-watt panel will produce nearly 6 amps of power per peak-sun-hour which equate to nearly 30 amp-hours per day.
-Most RVs consumes anywhere from 75 to 150 amp-hours per day, which means you’ll need about two to three 100 watt panels to sustain your power draw.
+Most RVs consumes anywhere from 75 to 150 amp-hours per day, which means you'll need about two to three 100 watt panels to sustain your power draw.
 The more electronics and power-hungry devices you install, the more solar panels you will need.
-That’s precisely why RVs are meant to be as minimal as possible, while still providing modern living conveniences.
+That's precisely why RVs are meant to be as minimal as possible, while still providing modern living conveniences.
 As for how to determine exactly how much power you need, you do this by comparing the amount of power used to the amount of power stored by your solar generation system.
-You will need to use a battery monitor first to double-check what you’re using throughout the day.
-Don’t plug into any power sources while you measure this and don’t recharge batteries if you can help it.
+You will need to use a battery monitor first to double-check what you're using throughout the day.
+Don't plug into any power sources while you measure this and don't recharge batteries if you can help it.
 To calculate your needs, just divide the total by how much you use.
 For instance, if you use 100 amp-hours during two days of camping, then you would need to generate 50 amp-hours per day.
 That would require at least two 100 watt solar panels.
+If you sometimes use more than 100 amp hours and require additional power, consider purchasing a portable solar panel to hook up to your main system when needed.

 How Do You Clean Solar Panels?